-Use this section to add any organizational and/or individual members to your Advisory Council, Epidemiological Outcome Workgroup (EOW), or other Workgroup.
+Use this section to add any organizational and/or individual members to your Advisory Council, Epidemiological Outcome Workgroup (EOW), if required, or other Workgroup.
 To edit or mark previously added members as inactive, use the table headings to sort Members, then click "Edit" for the Member you wish to revise.
 These members will carry over from one reporting period to the next, so only revise as new members join or old members become inactive.
 Select "Add Membership" to enter information.

 Data Item Response Options Content Guidance and Related Definitions Date Joined Date (mm/dd/yyyy) Member Type Project Advisory Council Epidemiological Outcomes Workgroup Evidence-Based Practices Workgroup Other If a member is involved in more than one workgroup, add them as many times as necessary.
 If you select "Other," enter a brief description of the member type.
-The field accepts up to 100 characters.

-Data Item Response Options Content Guidance and Related Definitions Member Name Free text The field accepts up to 100 characters.
+PDO grantees: Note that SAMHSA does not require an EOW for the PDO/Naloxone grant.
+Member Name Free text The field accepts up to 100 characters.
 Title Free text The field accepts up to 100 characters.
 Organization Free text The field accepts up to 100 characters.
-Sector Advocacy volunteers Affected family members Behavioral health department/division Business community Civic or volunteer organizations Corrections Courts/judiciary Emergency medical system Faith-based organizations Healthcare professionals Law enforcement agency LGBTQ supportive organization Media (radio/TV stations, newspaper) Mental health professionals/agencies Military/veteran organization Parent/family/caregiver groups Pharmacy Public health department Recovery community Research/evaluation School(s)/school districts State/Tribe/Jurisdiction agency Substance use disorder treatment Use the drop-down menu to select the primary sector that the member represents.
+Sector Advocacy volunteers Affected family members Behavioral health department/division Business community Civic or volunteer organizations Corrections Courts/judiciary Emergency medical system Faith-based organizations Healthcare professionals Law enforcement agency LGBT supportive organizations Media (radio/TV stations, newspaper) Mental health professionals/agencies Use the drop-down menu to select the primary sector that the member represents.
+The field accepts up to 200 characters.

-Data Item Response Options Content Guidance and Related Definitions Sector (continued) Syringe exchange program Tribal government/tribal health board Youth groups/representatives Other (not listed) Status ActiveInactive Indicate the member's present status.
+Data Item Response Options Content Guidance and Related Definitions Sector (continued) Military/veteran organization Parent/family/caregiver groups Pharmacy Public health department Recovery community Research/evaluation School(s)/school districts State/Tribe/Jurisdiction agency Substance use disorder treatment Syringe exchange program Tribal government/tribal health board Youth groups/representatives Other (not listed) Status Active Inactive Indicate the member's present status.
 Update this field if the member's status changes.
 Date Exited Date (mm/dd/yyyy) If you select "Inactive" for Status, enter the date when the member became inactive.